Mark J. Flynn, Esq., SPHR

 Lisa launched Leading Matters, the leadership development expansion of Employment Matters, as a Director of Training, Coaching, and Mediation in August 2020.
 Lisa brings with her a wealth of experience in learning and development and an exceptional talent for crafting interactive learning experiences from source material.
 She excels at connecting individuals with the ideal resources and tools to accelerate their self-awareness and growth.

 With an M.S. in Instructional Design from the University of Michigan, Lisa has practiced in the organizational development and learning arena for over thirty years.
 Her additional qualifications are extensive and to name a few include the Myers-Brigg Type Indicator Step I and Step II certifications, Leadership through Influence and the Human Element Practitioner, as well as 360 Profiler Coaching.
+Lisa is currently completing her ICF coaching certification with Coach U.

 During her two decades with Employers Council, she gained recognition as a leader in facilitation and managed over fifty guest staff.
 Her commitment to delivering useful and powerful sessions leads to positive learning experiences and guaranteed workplace learning transfer for each participant.